Painless Hair Removal with Waxing: The Complete Guide

 How to Make Waxing Hurt Less

-Aside from the things clients can do before and in-between waxing, there are certain things waxing professionals can do when clients ask how to make waxing less painful.
+Aside from the routine clients should practice before and in between waxing to reduce pain, there are certain things waxing professionals can do when clients ask how to make waxing less painful.

-Though you would be out of luck if you were wondering how to remove body hair painlessly since there’s no such thing as painless hair removal wax, there are still ways to significantly reduce waxing pain.
+Though you would be out of luck if you were wondering how to remove body hair painlessly (since there’s no such thing as painless hair removal wax!), there are still ways to significantly reduce waxing pain.
+Some of these factors include:

 - Your education